History of the Dallas Cowboys: 2010

 The Cowboys opened 2010 on the road against a revitalized Washington Redskins team that now featured Donovan McNabb (traded from the Philadelphia Eagles in April) and former Denver Broncos head coach Mike Shanahan.
 Although neither team performed well, the Cowboys lost unexpectedly when on the last play of the game Tony Romo threw a touchdown pass into the end zone that was nullified by a holding penalty.
 The Redskins thus won 13–7.
 In Week 2, the Cowboys fell to the Chicago Bears 27–20 in their second straight home opener loss.
 This was also the team's first 0–2 start since 2001.
 Desperate to win, they headed to Houston for the third "Battle of Texas" with the Houston Texans (the first and second were in 2002 and 2006) and beat them 27–13.

 After coming back from their bye week, the Cowboys lost at home again, this time against the Tennessee Titans.
 The Cowboys' fortunes continued to slide in Week 6 as they lost to the Minnesota Vikings 24–21.
 Things steadily got worse the next week as Tony Romo was knocked out with a fractured collarbone while playing the New York Giants on Monday Night Football.
 Filling in for him was 38-year-old quarterback Jon Kitna, who had not started in two years.
 Although rusty, he managed two touchdown passes and the Cowboys scored 35 points.
 But the Giants edged the Cowboys out 41–35 to win in Cowboys Stadium for the second straight year.

 By Week 8, the Cowboys found themselves at 1–6 after losing at home to the Jacksonville Jaguars after four Jon Kitna interceptions.
 After a disastrous 45–7 loss to the Green Bay Packers, Wade Phillips was fired (thus breaking Jerry Jones's policy of not changing head coaches during the season) and replaced by offensive coordinator Jason Garrett.
 The Cowboys headed to New York for a rematch with the Giants.
 This time things were different as Jon Kitna passed for 327 yards and three touchdowns.
 An all-around better performance by the team allowed them to win 33–20.
 After beating the Detroit Lions at home, the Cowboys lost a close Thanksgiving Day game to the New Orleans Saints.
 The Cowboys next defeated the Indianapolis Colts on the road 38–35 on an overtime field goal to retain faint playoff hopes.
 However, a home loss to the Philadelphia Eagles mathematically eliminated the Cowboys from playoff contention.
 Week 15 saw the Cowboys beat the hapless Redskins 33–30.
-The Cowboys then lost a meaningless game to the Arizona Cardinals and followed that with a meaningless win over the Eagles to end their season at 6–10.
+The Cowboys then lost a meaningless Christmas Day game to the Arizona Cardinals and followed that with a meaningless win over the Eagles to end their season at 6–10.